andreasabel/inCode/entry/typesafe-tic-tac-toe-1.md

 given list `xs` might be actually out of bounds.
 For example, `InBounds 'Z @@ '[1,2,3]` is satisfiable, but `InBounds ('S 'Z) '[]` is not.

-To implement our view of `Pic`, we would like a function that can *decide* whether or not `InBounds n` is satisfied by a given list `xs`.
+To implement our view of `Pick`, we would like a function that can *decide* whether or not `InBounds n` is satisfied by a given list `xs`.
 What we want is a *decision function*: